DSIP-FBK/DSIPTS/README.md

 ```
 ./make_doc.sh
 ```
-and add the new files to the git repo.

-For user only: see ci file and enable [public pages](https://roneo.org/en/gitlab-public-pages-private-repo/)
+For user only: be sure that the the CI file has pages enabled, see [public pages](https://roneo.org/en/gitlab-public-pages-private-repo/)

 # Adding new models
 If you want to add a model: